Team - Prof. Timo Goeschl, Ph.D. -

 5) Social Distance and Inter-Charity Competition (with C. Gallier; M. Kesternich, J. Lohse, C. Reif; D. Römer).
 Under review.

-4) Exogenous vs. Endogenous Nudges: An Online Experiment on Public Goods (with J .
+4) Self-Nudging vs. Social Nudging in Social Dilemmas: An Experiment (with J .
 Diederich and I. Waichman).
-Under revision.
+Discussion Paper.

 2) Risk Assessment under Ambiguity: Precautionary Learning vs. Research Pessimism (with Daniel Heyen and Boris Wiesenfarth).
 Revise & Resubmit.